MAS4AI/README_CAPSTONE/README.md

 Finally, the script extracts visual features from the video using the pre-trained model.
 The frames are first normalized and cropped to a standard size before being converted into a tensor, a multi-dimensional array structure favored for machine learning tasks.
 The tensorized frames are then passed through the pre-trained model to obtain the final feature vectors.
 These feature vectors serve as the input to the inference process, allowing the model to generate predictions based on the visual features.

+# In conclusion,
+the Speech Aware project focuses on exploring the field of National Security by analyzing voice breakdown.
+The project incorporates four models: speaker recognition, speech enhancement, speech emotion recognition, and lip reading.

+The speaker recognition model aims to identify and verify individuals based on their speech characteristics.
+It utilizes the SpeechBrain toolkit and the ECAPA-TDNN architecture for training and inference.
+The model is fine-tuned using a combination of the VoxCeleb dataset and a self-recorded dataset, enabling accurate speaker verification and identification.

+The speech enhancement model improves the quality and intelligibility of speech signals corrupted by noise, reverberation, or other distortions.
+It employs the SepFormer architecture, a transformer-based model, trained on the WHAMR! dataset.
+The model separates the speaker's voice from background noise, enhancing the clarity of speakers in audio recordings.

+The speech emotion recognition model utilizes Convolutional Neural Networks (CNNs) to analyze spectrograms or time-frequency representations of speech signals.
+It identifies emotions expressed in speech, enabling emotional content analysis for National Security applications.

+The lip reading model employs AV-HuBERT, a lip reading model based on the SpeechBrain toolkit.
+It focuses on understanding speech from visual cues by analyzing lip movements and extracting relevant information.
+Lip reading serves as an alternative means of speech analysis when audio is unavailable or compromised.

+Overall, the Speech Aware project addresses various challenges in speech analysis and recognition, providing valuable insights for National Security applications such as speaker identification, speech enhancement, emotion analysis, and lip reading.